When does reinforcement learning stand out in quantum control? A comparative study on state preparation

-The result for QL has higher fidelity than SGD and Krotov (but still lower than that of deep QL), indicates the superior ability of reinforcement learning.
-Nevertheless, we note that the QL may sometimes fail: it occasionally arrives at a final state which is completely different than the target state.
+The fidelity for TQL is higher than SGD and Krotov, but is still lower than that of DQL and PG, indicating the superior ability of deep learning.
+Nevertheless, we note that the TQL may sometimes fail: it occasionally arrives at a final state which is completely different than the target state.
 On the other hand, SGD could fail by being trapped at a local minimum, but even in that case it is not drastically different from the optimal solution in terms of the fidelity.
-This is the reason why the QL results drop for $N>10$.
-For larger $N$, the failure rate for QL is higher (possibly due to the higher dimensionality of the Q-table), and therefore the averaged fidelity is lower.
-Among all four algorithms, deep QL is perhaps the best: it gives the highest fidelity for $N<30$.
-For $N>30$, the deep QL is outperformed by Krotov, which arises from the nonzero failure probability, but the effect is moderate and the fidelity is still very close to 1.
-Our results indicate that the deep QL is the most suitable algorithm for this scenario.
+This is the reason why the TQL results drop for $N>10$.
+For larger $N$, the failure rate for TQL is higher (possibly due to the higher dimensionality of the Q-table), and therefore the averaged fidelity is lower.
+Among all five algorithms, PG is consistently the best.
+Apart from PG, DQL gives the highest fidelity for $N<30$, but due to its nonzero failure probability, it is outperformed by Krotov for $N>30$.
+Nevertheless, the effect is moderate and the fidelity is still very close to 1 {($\overline{F}=0.9988$)}.